 Having a Case Under the Qui Tam Provision

 Whether you can sue under the qui tam provision depends on whether the organization’s fraudulent activities have been publicly disclosed.
 If the fraudulent activities have not been publicly disclosed, an individual can sue regardless of whether they have direct knowledge of the fraudulent activities.
 In the Northrop Grumman case, the alleged fraud was not publicly disclosed.

 On the other hand, if the activities have been publicly disclosed, like say through the news, then only individuals with first hand knowledge of the activities can sue, independent of the publicly disclosed information.

 What constitutes defrauding the government under the False Claims Act?
-Deliberately making false claims or making claims without regard to their verity to the government in exchange for money or some benefit.
+Deliberately making false claims or making claims to the government without regard to their truth in exchange for money or some benefit.
 Northrop Grumman, for example, knowingly sold faulty military equipment to the federal government.